vitalikozokin/terraform_bootcamp/README.md

-# read the read me files inside the folder
+# read the read me files inside the folders